georgringer/news/Documentation/UsersManual/HowToStart/Index.rst

 Add a plugin to a page
 ----------------------
 A plugin is used to render a defined selection of records in the frontend.
-Follow this steps to add a plugin respectively for detail- and list-view to a page:
+Follow these steps to add a plugin respectively for detail- and list-view to a page:

 Detail page
 ^^^^^^^^^^^